starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/cli.rst

 *   ``transactions``: A mapping of the transactions included in the block, according to their transaction hashes.
 Note that these are the same hashes used in the ``transaction_receipts`` mapping.

-To query the last block, simply remove the ``--number`` argument.
+To query the last accepted block, simply remove the ``--number`` argument.
 To query a block by hash, use ``--hash`` instead.
-Note that at most one of these argument can be given.
+Note that, at most, one of these argument can be given.

 .. _get_storage_at: